awayisblue/redux-shape/README.md

-# redux-shape
-A simple util for generating redux action & reducer by a state shape definition.

 # Introduction
 Feeling tedious to write redudx `action` and `reducer` in seperate files?
 Not sure what is the `state shape` created by your `reducers`?
 Don't know what `action type` deals with what `reducer`?
 `redux-shape` make it easy to create a `state shape` by a `shape` definition.
 With the `shape` defined, your action type and reducer will be determined.
-So `redux-shape` make it easier for you to manage redux state.

 # Installation
 ```